Article Read Time

 Malware: Malicious software can capture MFA codes directly from the user’s device.

-Over 100M people worldwide use Microsoft Authenticator.
-The exact amount of users who have downloaded Google Authenticator isn’t none, but it’s our primary authenticator app.
+Over 100 million people worldwide use Microsoft Authenticator.
+The exact number of users who have downloaded Google Authenticator isn’t none, but it’s our primary authenticator app.

 MFA is not impenetrable, but it’s the best armor for protecting our accounts and private data.
 It increases account security by 99%!

 Commonwealth Sentinel will help you face your organization’s growing cyber security threats.
 We can evaluate your existing IT security and work with your team to protect your data and assets.
-At Commonwealth Sentinel, we are focused on cyber security, so you can focus on other things.
+At Commonwealth Sentinel, we are focused on cyber security, so that you can focus on other things.
 Contact us today or sign up for a free consultation.